Dimitris112/La-Vie-pp5/README.md

 - **[Balsamiq](https://balsamiq.com/wireframes/desktop/):** Used to create wireframes (desktop version).
 - **[TinyPNG](https://tinypng.com/):** Used to compress each image for optimal load times.
 - **[Mermaid.js.org](http://mermaid.js.org/#/):** Used for generating the Entity-Relationship Diagram (ERD).

+### Security

+The application includes several measures to ensure data security and protect user information:

+- **Authentication**: Secure user login with JWT tokens and email verification through Django Allauth.
+- **Password Encryption**: All passwords are encrypted using Django's default hashing mechanism (PBKDF2).
+- **Data Transmission**: All communication between the client and server is secured using HTTPS.
+- **Input Validation**: Forms and API requests are validated to prevent malicious input (e.g., SQL injection, XSS).
+- **Access Control**: Sensitive endpoints are protected with role-based access controls and permissions.
+- **Error Handling**: Detailed error messages are disabled to prevent exposure of sensitive information.
+- **Secure Storage**: Uploaded files are stored securely using Cloudinary.
+- **CORS Protection**: Configured CORS headers to restrict resource sharing to trusted domains.

 #### [🔙 Back to content](#content)